 Tensions rise at virus hot spot apartments in southern Italy

-The governor of a southern Italian region is insisting that the Bulgarian farm workers who live in an apartment complex with dozens of COVID-19 cases stay inside for 15 days, not even emerging for food
+The governor of a southern Italian region is insisting that residents who live in an apartment complex where many Bulgarian seasonal farm workers tested positive for COVID-19 stay inside for 15 days, not even emerging to buy food

-MONDRAGONE, Italy -- The governor of a southern Italian region insisted on Friday that seasonal Bulgarian crop pickers who live in an apartment complex with dozens of COVID-19 cases must stay inside for 15 days, not even emerging for food.
+MONDRAGONE, Italy -- The governor of a southern Italian region insisted on Friday that residents of an apartment complex quarantine inside for 15 days, not even venturing out to buy food, after dozens of COVID-19 cases among Bulgarian seasonal farm workers and Italians who live there were confirmed.

 Wearing a mask to discourage virus spread, Campania Gov. Vincenzo De Luca told reporters that the national civil protection agency should deliver groceries to the estimated 700 occupants of the apartments in Mondragone, a seaside town about 50 kilometers (32 miles) northwest of Naples.

 The complex must be kept in “rigorous isolation,” De Luca said.
-That means that for 15 days, “nobody leaves and nobody enters” the apartments, where some 50 cases have been confirmed.
+That means that for 15 days, “nobody leaves and nobody enters” the apartments.

+Later on Friday, the governor said that of 743 swab tests performed on residents who live in the complex' five buildings, 43 COVID-19 cases were detected, including those of nine homeless Italians who have been sheltering in one of the buildings.

+Fueling some of the anger in the town had been word that some of the Bulgarians had fled from the complex, in defiance of the mandatory quarantine order.
+But De Luca said that all 19 who had run away had been tracked down and tested for the coronavirus, and “thank God, all tested negative.”

 The south has been spared the high numbers of coronavirus cases that have ravaged northern Italy.

-Known for his particularly hard line on anti-contagion measures throughout the nationwide coronavirus outbreak this year, De Luca has vowed to lock down all of Mondragone, population 30,000, if the number of cases at the hot spot reach 100.
+Known for his particularly hard line on anti-contagion measures throughout the nationwide coronavirus outbreak this year, De Luca has vowed to lock down all of Mondragone if the number of cases at the hot spot reaches 100.

 "Have I been clear?
 I'm used to speaking clearly,'' De Luca told RAI state TV.

-The apartment complex was put under lockdown earlier in the week, and all of its residents were ordered to be tested for the virus, after a handful of cases surfaced.
+The apartment complex was put under lockdown earlier in the week, and all who live there were ordered to be tested for the virus, after a handful of cases initially surfaced.

 The Campania region has requested police reinforcements to impose the quarantine on the complex.
 De Luca said the Interior Ministry had authorized an army contingent.

 The apartment residents have balked at staying indoors in these hot, steamy summer days.
-Tensions flared on Thursday, with Italians in the streets jeering at the Bulgarian residents of the apartment complex.
+Tensions flared on Thursday, with Italians in the streets jeering at the Bulgarians who live in the complex, although Friday, tensions appeared mainly limited to name-calling.

+“It is like a war between the two communities," said Giuseppe Capotosto, a Civil Protection volunteer, referring to the Italians and the Bulgarians who live in the complex.
+“Basically there is no integration, we just would like to integrate these people, help them, but they have no intention to integrate in the community."

 The Bulgarians are currently harvesting string beans and other vegetables at farms near Mondragone.